DCAN-Labs/hbcd-docs/docs/data_access/dataformats/tabulated.md

   <span class="arrow">▸</span>
 </div>
 <div class="collapsible-content">
-<p>Please note that Parquet files are not officially supported by the <a href="https://bids-specification.readthedocs.io/en/stable/">BIDS specification</a>.
+<p>Please note that Parquet files are currently not officially supported by the <a href="https://bids-specification.readthedocs.io/en/stable/">BIDS specification</a>.
 For NBDC datasets, we decided to add Parquet as an alternative file format to the BIDS standard TSV to allow users to take advantage of the features of this modern and efficient open source format that is commonly used in the data science community.</p>
 </div>

 [Apache Parquet](https://parquet.apache.org/documentation/latest/) is a modern, compressed, columnar format optimized for large-scale data.
 In contrast to TSV files, Parquet supports selective column loading and smaller file sizes.
 This improves loading speed and memory usage and enhances performance for analytical workflows.
-Crucially, parqet can store metadata (including column types, variable/value labels, and categorical coding) directly in the file, enabling accurate import without manual setup (see [here] for how DEAP handles Parquet export).
+Crucially, parqet can store metadata (including column types, variable/value labels, and categorical coding) directly in the file, enabling accurate import without manual setup.
+See details for how Parquet export is handled in [Lasso] (ADD LINK) and [DEAP] (ADD LINK).

-<p style="margin-bottom: 0; padding-bottom: 0;"><b>Example: Loading parquet file in Python (using <a href="https://docs.pola.rs/">polars</a> or <a href="https://pandas.pydata.org/docs/getting_started/index.html">pandas</a> modules)</b></p>
+<p style="margin-bottom: 0; padding-bottom: 0;"><b>Example: Loading Parquet file in Python (using <a href="https://docs.pola.rs/">polars</a> or <a href="https://pandas.pydata.org/docs/getting_started/index.html">pandas</a> modules)</b></p>

 ```bash
 # Using `polars` module [RECOMMENDED]: